Chart Color Schemes

 The level of general health in Ormeau (East) - Stapylton is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-The prevalence of common health conditions is low among its general population but higher than the national average among older and at-risk groups.
-Private health cover is held by approximately 52% of the total population (~6,382 people), slightly above the average for SA2 areas.
-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 9.2 and 8.9% of residents respectively.
-About 70.7% of residents claim to be free from medical ailments, compared to 71.6% across Rest of Qld.
-The area has a lower proportion of seniors aged 65 and over at 9.8% (1,189 people), compared to the Rest of Qld's 12.0%.
-Health outcomes among seniors require more attention than those in the broader population.
+Approximately 52% of residents have private health cover, slightly higher than the average SA2 area.
+The most prevalent medical conditions are mental health issues and asthma, affecting 9.2% and 8.9% respectively.
+About 70.7% of residents report no medical ailments, compared to 71.6% in Rest of Qld.
+The area has a lower proportion of seniors (aged 65 and over), at 9.8% (1,189 people), than the 12.0% in Rest of Qld.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health